rahulkumarsingh73690/docs-3/docs/templates-blazor.md

 ![](./images/templates/fileupload-blazor-usage-example.png)

-For provided as a Tailwind control, the ServiceStack.Blazor package has a file upload control that can be used to upload files along with a request DTO.
+For provided as a Tailwind control, the ServiceStack.Blazor package has a file upload control that can be used to upload files along with a Request DTO.

 | Property         | Description                                                                                         |
 |------------------|-----------------------------------------------------------------------------------------------------|